-Nicaragua was without a doubt my favourite country in all of Central America.
+Backpacking Nicaragua was without a doubt my favourite adventure in Central America.
 With chilled surfing beaches, heady party towns, towering volcanos and stunning landscapes, Nicaragua is a country with something for everyone!

 Travelling through Nicaragua is relatively easy, if you have a bit of cash it’s possible to arrange everything through tour agencies but in all honesty, there are much cheaper ways to see the country.
 If you can, try to avoid the rainy season and visit the country from November to April.
 The really popular guest-houses fill up fast so this is a country where it can definitely be worth making reservations.
 The local people are a really friendly bunch and keen to help so if you have any problems don’t be afraid to ask for directions from the locals.
 A little bit of Spanish goes a long way in Central America so it is worth trying to learn a few phrases if you can.